chrisbro/alfred-bear/README.md

 	- `bn I love notes!` -- Creates a new note with the title and text "*I love notes!*"
 	- `bn I love notes! #love #notes` -- Creates a new note with the title and text "*I love notes!*" and the tags "*#love*" and "*#notes*"

+## Known Issues
+- Creating tags only works with single-word tags - multiword tags hopefully to come.

 ## Todo
 - Append text to existing notes.
 - Create release checklist like [this one](https://github.com/robwalton/alfred-ulysses-workflow/blob/master/release-checklist.md).